exomut/evernote-dump/README.md

 All the files found in the enex files will be put in the folder

-# Warning

-This is extremely in the alpha phase.
-I did a proof of concept and now I am working more seriously on a cleaner coded version.
-The proof of concept version can be found in the **alpha** folder.

 # TODO

 - [x] Export Note Attributes